Formation evaluation: Induction logs

-Also in the late 1950s porosity measuring logs were being developed.
-The two main types are: nuclear porosity logs and sonic logs.

 Porosity logs

-The two main nuclear porosity logs are the Density and the Neutron log.
+In the late 1950s porosity measuring logs were being developed; the two main types are: nuclear porosity logs and sonic logs.
+The two main nuclear porosity logs are the density log and the neutron log.

+Nuclear porosity logs

 Density logging tools contain a caesium-137 gamma ray source which irradiates the formation with 662 keV gamma rays.
 These gamma rays interact with electrons in the formation through Compton scattering and lose energy.
 Once the energy of the gamma ray has fallen below 100 keV, photoelectric absorption dominates: gamma rays are eventually absorbed by the formation.
 The amount of energy loss by Compton scattering is related to the number electrons per unit volume of formation.
 Since for most elements of interest (below Z = 20) the ratio of atomic weight, A, to atomic number, Z, is close to 2, gamma ray energy loss is related to the amount of matter per unit volume, i.e., formation density.

 A gamma ray detector located some distance from the source, detects surviving gamma rays and sorts them into several energy windows.
-The number of high-energy gamma rays is controlled by compton scattering, hence by formation density.
+The number of high-energy gamma rays is controlled by Compton scattering, hence by formation density.
 The number of low-energy gamma rays is controlled by photoelectric absorption, which is directly related to the average atomic number, Z, of the formation, hence to lithology.
 Modern density logging tools include two or three detectors, which allow compensation for some borehole effects, in particular for the presence of mud cake between the tool and the formation.

 Since there is a large contrast between the density of the minerals in the formation and the density of pore fluids, porosity can easily be derived from measured formation bulk density if both mineral and fluid densities are known.